-In its transition towards low carbon economy, Malaysian energy player PETRONAS, advocates for natural gas and liquefied natural gas as a low carbon and cleaner fuel.
-This allows the national oil company (NOC) to strike a balance between providing energy in a secure, affordable and sustainable manner, while contributing to economic growth and a better quality of life.
+In its transition towards a low-carbon economy, Malaysian energy player Petronas advocates for natural gas and liquefied natural gas as a low-carbon and cleaner fuel.
+This allows the national oil company to strike a balance between providing energy in a secure, affordable and sustainable manner while contributing to economic growth and a better quality of life.

-In accelerating its energy transition, PETRONAS became a Signatory Member of the Methane Guiding Principles partnership, joining other industry and non-industry organisations from all over the world.
-Since joining MGP, PETRONAS has played a key role to expedite the progress towards achieving MGP expectations particularly through collaborative efforts with members operating in Malaysia.
+In accelerating its energy transition, Petronas became a member of the Methane Guiding Principles partnership, joining other industry and non-industry organizations from all over the world.
+Since joining MGP, Petronas has played a key role in expediting the progress toward achieving MGP expectations, particularly through collaborative efforts with members operating in Malaysia.

-On 7 October, the inaugural Virtual Methane Roundtable was held with almost 70 participants logging in from all over the world, representing PETRONAS, Shell, ExxonMobil and Repsol.
-The participants used this opportunity to share their respective methane management practices and detailed out gaps and challenges faced in meeting the MGP requirements in Malaysia.
+On October 7, the inaugural Virtual Methane Roundtable was held with almost 70 participants logging in from all over the world, representing Petronas, Shell, ExxonMobil and Repsol.
+The participants used this opportunity to share their respective methane management practices and detailed gaps and challenges faced in meeting MGP requirements in Malaysia.

 Riding on the momentum, a second session was held just a month later in November, facilitated by Mr. K.C.
-Michaels from International Energy Agency (IEA).
-From this session, three areas of collaboration were deliberated, namely in the development of a standard for methane emission measurements and reporting, techno-commercial guidance to support the business case of managing methane emissions and enhancement of capabilities.
+Michaels from the International Energy Agency.
+From this session, three areas of collaboration were deliberated, namely in the development of a standard for methane emission measurements and reporting, techno-commercial guidance to support the business case of managing methane emissions, and enhancement of capabilities.

-This partnership is the kind of collaboration that is required of any successful initiatives, particularly as more organisations and countries are joining forces in declaring net zero emissions by 2050.
-For PETRONAS, the partnership bodes well with its recent declaration of Net Zero Carbon Emission by 2050.
-The declaration has placed PETRONAS amongst the 300 companies globally to commit to net zero emissions by 2050.
+This partnership is the kind of collaboration that is required of any successful initiative, particularly as more organizations and countries are joining forces in declaring net zero emissions by 2050.
+For Petronas, the partnership bodes well with its recent declaration of Net Zero Carbon Emission by 2050.
+The declaration has placed Petronas amongst the 300 companies globally to commit to net zero emissions by 2050.